Break Ennui

 Another way to gain perspective is to review events of the past year.
 You could create a timeline of things the regime did, or read through The Weekly List by Amy Siskind.
 Another approach is to choose one activist you follow (HCR, Jay Kuo, etc.) and then sample their essays beginning at inauguration.
 Read one each month to see shifts you might not have noticed in real time.

 Using one or more of the tactics above, take stock of how you’ve changed.
 Are you so panicked that calling Congress feels futile?
 Or are you so numb that you responded to the cold-blooded shooting of a white, civilian mom with “Well, we knew that was coming.”
 Somewhere in the middle is where you want to aim: aware but functioning.
 If you’re panicking, go back to basics.
 Make calls to Congress.
 Donate what you can.
 Do something.
-If you’re feeling numb, try to imagine how you would have responded if someone insisted this would happen before the inauguration.
-Act on how you would have felt then, until you recalibrate.
+If you’re feeling numb, try to imagine how you would have responded if someone described this before the inauguration.
+Try to act the way that version of you would have responded, until you rebuild your innate resistance.